Earendius/Elenan/README.md

 A song lyric that is said to be spoken to Sam by Frodo, before whose departure from the Gray Haven.

  *I have decided to go*
-*Where the cold will never find me*
+ *Where the cold will never find me.*
  *To seek a land still green and unstained*

  *And I have decided to go*
  *Though my feet give out beneath me*
  *but parting is no solace for my pain*

  *I know it's hard to understand*
  *But don't you rather doubt my love for you*
  *Oh one day you'll come sailing after*
  *When your time comes*

  *I have decided to go*
  *Where my heart has gone before me*
  *To travel where the skyline meets the sea*

  *And when I get there I'll know peace*
  *Peace that passes understanding*
  *The peace that has long eluded me*

  *I know it's hard to understand*
  *But don't you rather doubt my love for you*
  *Oh one day you'll come sailing after*
  *When your time comes*

  *I know it's hard to understand*
  *But don't you doubt my love for you*
  *One day you'll cone sailing after*
  *When your time has come*

  *I have decided to go*
  *Where the cold will never find me*

 #### 1/30/2019